wazuh/wazuh-documentation/source/user-manual/configuration/centralized-agent-configuration.rst

     }

-4. Restart the agent
+5. Restart the agent

-In order to apply the changes, you must restart the agent.
-It can be done remotely:
+In order to apply the changes, you must restart the agent which may be completed remotely:

 .. code-block:: console